sagarbehere/ofx-to-beancount/README.md

       account_id: "123456789012"
       beancount_account: "Assets:BofA:Checking"
       currency: "USD"

-# Default currency for transactions without explicit currency
-default_currency: "USD"

-# Default account to use when training data is unavailable for ML categorization
-# This account will be used for all transactions when the ML classifier cannot be trained
-default_account_when_training_unavailable: "Expenses:Unknown"
 ```

 NOTE: You'll need to decide the value of `beancount_account` to whatever account name string you are using.